Air Cuba

 Air Cuba, previously known as Cuba, were a British electronic music duo formed by Christopher Andrews and Ashley Bates.
 They released two singles and an album, Leap of Faith, on 4AD in 1998 and 1999.
 Their sound demonstrated a range of electronic, pop, and rock influences, and they were frequently compared with Primal Scream.

 Background

 The group was formed as Cuba in 1998 by Christopher Andrews and Ashley Bates, formerly the drummer of Chapterhouse.
-Originally from Canada, Andrews named the band "Cuba" in honour of his mother's birthplace.
+Originally from Canada, Andrews named the band "Cuba" in honour of his heritage.
 The group self-financed two singles, "Havana" and "Fiery Cross", which were released by 4AD.
 The following year they changed their name to Air Cuba and released their only album, Leap of Faith.

-During the 1990s, Andrews was married to Slowdive vocalist/guitarist Rachel Goswell (their marriage dissolved in 2000).
-She performed on some of the band's recordings, and Cuba also collaborated with Angie Brown of Bizarre Inc, Shara Nelson, and Mau (alias of Michael Giffts), formerly of Earthling.
+Cuba collaborated with Angie Brown of Bizarre Inc, Shara Nelson of Massive Attack, and Mau (alias of Michael Giffts), formerly of Earthling.

 Recordings

 The group's first single release, "Cross the Line," was called "pretty appealing" in a Times review, which recommended Cuba as "a blistering cure for the summertime blues."
 Their sole full-length studio album on 4AD, Leap of Faith, was described as an "updated Happy Mondays with the ecstasy-induced excesses" by Chart Magazine.